yzjnxsantiago/ultimate_tic_tac_toe-project/README.md

 I am also using Ajax with jQuery to update the game state and save it into a database (sqlite3 for development)

+## TODO, create a redis database for rooms so that multiple games can run